mongodb/docs/source/includes/fact-platform-x86_64.rst

    - Support for SLES 11 has been removed in MongoDB 3.2.20+, 3.4.15+, and 3.6.4+.
    - Support for Ubuntu 12.04 has been removed in MongoDB 3.2.20+, 3.4.15+, and 3.6.4+.
+   - Support for Debian 7 has been removed in MongoDB 3.4.16+ and 3.6.6+.

 .. list-table::
    :header-rows: 1